aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/baremetal-getstarted.md

    * **Terraform**: See [Manage separate workload clusters with Terraform]({{< relref "../../clustermgmt/cluster-terraform.md#manage-separate-workload-clusters-using-terraform" >}})

-     >**NOTE**:For kubectl, GitOps and Terraform:
+     >**NOTE**: For kubectl, GitOps and Terraform:
      > * The baremetal controller does not support scaling upgrades and Kubernetes version upgrades in the same request.
      > * While creating a new workload cluster if you need to add additional machines for the target workload cluster, run:
      >   ```
      >   eksctl anywhere generate hardware -z updated-hardware.csv > updated-hardware.yaml
      >   kubectl apply -f updated-hardware.yaml
      >   ```
-     > * * For creating multiple workload clusters, it is essential that the hardware labels and selectors defined for a given workload cluster are unique to that workload cluster.
+     > * For creating multiple workload clusters, it is essential that the hardware labels and selectors defined for a given workload cluster are unique to that workload cluster.
 For instance, for an EKS Anywhere cluster named `eksa-workload1`, the hardware that is assigned for this cluster should have labels that are only going to be used for this cluster like `type=eksa-workload1-cp` and `type=eksa-workload1-worker`.
      Another workload cluster named `eksa-workload2` can have labels like `type=eksa-workload2-cp` and `type=eksa-workload2-worker`.
 Please note that even though labels can be arbitrary, they need to be unique for each workload cluster.
 Not specifying unique cluster labels can cause cluster creations to behave in unexpected ways which may lead to unsuccessful creations and unstable clusters.
      See the [hardware selectors]({{< relref "./bare-spec/#hardwareselector" >}}) section for more information